 We are offering a grant scheme to encourage Singapore youths to participate in international expeditions organised by Raleigh International (United Kingdom).
 The grant aims to provide young people from all walks of life greater opportunities for international volunteerism.
 We hope that the opportunity will inspire recipients to make a positive impact on the lives of others in Singapore upon return from the expedition.

 To learn more about the expeditions that we have organised, please go to Globe Trekkers.

 Let’s Take A Walk is a non-profit, 100km round island group endurance walking event organized a group of like-mined volunteers who share the conviction to pay it forward.
 2015 will be the 9th instalment and this year LTAW has a special meaning to Raleigh Society.
-It is organized in remembrance of and to celebrate Sheau Wen’s birthday on 19 May.
+It is organized in remembrance of Sheau Wen.

 Sheau Wen has left peacefully on 30 January 2015 after having bravely battled cancer for 8 years.
 Sheau Wen has been synonymous to the Society, both within and beyond.
 She was at the helm of the Society from 2007 – 2013, alternating between the role of the Vice President and President even after being diagnosed with cancer.

 LTAW 2015 will be held on 5 September 2015.
 Keep a look out for the registration opening.